 It seems as if it only makes sense for thin, in-shape women to develop a baby bump rather early.
 However, these women are often able to hide their bump much longer.

 Although being thin can cause your bump to become more prominent, those who frequently work out have an extra layer of protection.

-Abdominal Muscles And Age
+Age and Abdominal Muscles

+Many young mothers seem to show significantly later than middle-aged mothers.
 This all has to do with the abdominal muscles once again.
-A younger mother usually has a rather tight stomach, and this can also hide the uterus for longer periods of time.
+A younger mother usually has a tighter stomach, which can hide the uterus for longer periods.

-I’m Not Showing So Why Don’t My Clothes Fit?
+I’m Not Showing, so Why Don’t My Clothes Fit?

 If You Have Concerns

 It is not crazy to question many milestones on your journey to motherhood.
-You know your body best, so if you have any worries you should take them seriously.
+You know your body best, so if you have any worries, you should take them seriously.